paulk-asert/groovy-ai/README.md

 Examples for this blog post:
 https://groovy.apache.org/blog/groovy-ai

-Groovy AI chat code using Ollama4j, LangChain4j, Spring AI, Embabel, and Micronaut to find holiday activity suggestions.
+Groovy AI chat code to find holiday activity suggestions using Ollama4j, LangChain4j, Spring AI, Embabel, Micronaut, and Quarkus.

 The examples are configured to use local LLMs via Ollama.
 They assume you have at least the `mistral:7b` model available.